- Translation and AI (Chinese Pathway)

 - An extended translation project accompanied by a reflective analytical commentary

-- A critical report based on a skills-enhancement programme (such as a summer school or similar).
+- A critical report based on a language-industry work placement or a skills-enhancement activity (such as a summer school or similar).

 During your studies, academic and professional excellence will be rewarded with the following prizes: